Mastering Interval Training: Proven Pacing Strategies to Run Faster and Smarter

 PhaseDetail

-Warm‑up10 min easy jog (≈10 min km) + 4 × 100 m strides, gradually increasing to interval pace
+Warm-up10 min easy jog (≈10 min/km) + 4 × 100 m strides

-Main set8 × 400 m at speed interval zone (≈5 min km for a 25 min 5 km runner).
-Recovery: jog or walk until heart‑rate falls to recovery zone (≈130 bpm) – typically 60‑90 s.
+Main set8 × 400 m at speed interval zone (≈5 min/km for a 25 min 5 km runner).
+Recovery: jog or walk until heart-rate falls to recovery zone (≈130 bpm), typically 60-90 s.

-Cool‑down10 min easy jog, focusing on relaxed breathing
+Cool-down10 min easy jog

-How to self‑coach it
+How to self-coach it:

 • During the run: let a real-time audio cue announce “interval start” and “recovery achieved”.

-Happy running – and if you’re ready to put this into practice, try the “Balanced 8 × 400 m” workout today.
+Start with the “Balanced 8 × 400 m” workout today.

 References